Can a dentist pull an infected tooth?

 Will a dentist pull an infected tooth?

-That’s because they know that nothing will benefit you more (get you out of pain quicker and provide a quicker, more predictable resolution of your infection) than just going ahead and getting rid of the source of your problem, which is your tooth.
+Yes, dentists routinely do pull infected teeth.
+They do this all of the time.
+That’s because they know that nothing will benefit you more than just going ahead and getting rid of the source of your problem, which is your infected tooth.

 A severely decayed bicuspid that shows signs of associated infection.